glambrig/LibUinputWrapper/README.md

 The reasons for the library's existence is that I found mouse and keyboard simulation to be overly and unnecessarily complicated on Linux.
 It's also to avoid using XLib.
 It is basically a wrapper library for interacting with the uinput kernel module.

-This is still a work in progress, and as such, certain things are still incomplete.
+This is a work in progress, and as such, certain things are still incomplete.

 Running `make` gives you a static library file that can be linked with other projects.
 If you want to use these functions in C++, that can be done using the `LibUinputWrapper::` namespace.